SavokBS/VokeCore/README.md

 # About

-Async core that uses BSDS true bytestream and some other good techonologies like messaging, etc. So idk about 'shit-code' here, core made in a hurry.
+Async core that uses BSDS bytestream and some other good techonologies like messaging, etc. So idk about 'shit-code' here, core made in a hurry.

 # More about